bitfocus/companion-module-newtek-tricaster/HELP.md

 * Product version
 * Source on program
 * Source on preview
-* Datalink key 1
-* Datalink key 2
+* All inputs
-* Datalink key 3
+* All Datalink key/value pairs

 ### Available Presets
 * Sources to PGM